 So, if you would like to be involved in the ever-growing Virtual Reality technology, visit the Launchpad Quote Page.
 Let us help you create you a successful and unique app!

-Apple has just held their annual keynote event.
+Apple has just held its annual keynote event.
 During which, they announced 3 new iPhones, a new Apple smartwatch and Apple TV.
 But today, I’m going to talk about the iPhone X. According to Apple CEO Tim Cook, it’s “the biggest leap forward since the original iPhone”.
 So I’m going to talk about its features and what you can hope to see coming on the app store.

 The iPhone X boasts Apple’s super retina display.
 A 1125×2436 OLED screen with HDR10 and Dolby Vision for video.
 These improvements to the screen and video display could mean more developers start creating iPhone Virtual Reality games and applications.